docteurklein/docker-php5.6/README.md

 # What ?

-A tool to generate small (~50Mo) docker images for php, based on a `scratch` base image.
+A tool to generate small (~55Mo) docker images for php, based on a `busybox` or `scratch` base image.

+    docker run --rm -it docteurklein/php5.6:busybox
-    docker run --rm -it docteurklein/php5.6
+    docker run --rm -it docteurklein/php5.6:latest # scratch

 # Why ?